 TAC will refuse to reimburse WorkSafe unless an incident is reported to the police or WorkSafe grant special authorisation.

 When a police report is not required

 A police report is not required if the accident:

 - has occurred on private property

 - arises from the driving of a tram or train.

 For transport accidents caused by the driving of a train or tram, a report of the injury must be made to the operator of the rail or tram service.

 There are a number of terms in the legislation and the TAC Act Transport Accident Act 1986 that are important in establishing liability in motor vehicle accident claims.
 These can be terms defined in the legislation or subsequently defined by regulation or case law.

-The following definitions, in the context of the TAC Act with legislative reference where appropriate, will assist Agents interpret legal definitions when assessing potential recovery.
+The following are definitions, in the context of the TAC Act to assist Agents with interpreting legal definitions when assessing potential recovery.